Updated on 8/24/2022

-The pause on federal student loan payments and interest has now been extended through August 31, 2022.
+The pause on federal student loan payments and interest has now been extended through December 31, 2022, and additional plans have been announced to cancel a portion of federal student loan debt.
 Throughout the moratorium (and even before), scammers have preyed on borrowers who have taken a financial hit due to the pandemic or are hoping for student loan forgiveness.
 How can you be sure you’re getting accurate information?
 Here are some ways to safeguard your finances and personal information to avoid becoming a victim of student loan scams.

 “Don’t call us, we’ll call you.”